With 33 million Americans claiming Irish heritage here’s a guide for all Irish Americans on giving thanks as Gaelige (in Irish)!

 This one is religious but still brilliantly Irish.
 Pronounced “gu may-dee dee-ah hu”.
 “Go méadaí Dia thú” literally means “may God increase you” or “may God make you prosper”.
 No one can argue with that sentiment.

-So this Thanksgiving when you gather with your friends and family raise a glass and give thanks in Irish.
+So the next time you gather with your friends and family raise a glass and give thanks in Irish.
 Míle buíochas!